-3 Results
+3. Results

 The algorithm was first tested independently for each patient, two data sets were removed due to the lack of movement during sleep and noisy actigraphy data.
-The remaining 8 data sets were finally used to obtain the matrices of coefficients \mathbf{A}^{τ} .
+The remaining 8 data sets were finally used to obtain the matrices of coefficients A^{r} .

 The three most significant coefficients, columns (50, 22, 23), are plotted in Fig.5 where the clouds of both states are clearly distinguishable.
-The separability and clustering nature of these clouds allows to use simple discriminative classifiers to discriminate the state and revels intrinsic differences on the movement characteristics between classes, which confirms the results obtained in [8].

-Figure 5: The three most significant coefficients of the AR model yield almost separate clouds for Sleep (blue) and Wakefulness (red).
+Figure 5 - The three most discriminative coefficients of the AR model yield almost separate clouds for Sleep (blue) and Wakefulness (red) states.